Haemorrhoids

 What are Haemorrhoids?

-Haemorrhoids, colloquially known as Piles, is a condition in which the veins inside the rectum become swollen.
-Increased pressure in the blood vessels around the back passage is usually attributed to the condition.
+Haemorrhoids, colloquially known as Piles, are a condition in which the veins inside the rectum become swollen.
+Increased pressure in the blood vessels surrounding the rectum is typically attributed to this condition.

-Constipation and excessive straining when going to the toilet are often considered common causes of Piles.
+Constipation and excessive straining during bowel movements are often considered common causes of Haemorrhoids.
 However, chronic diarrhoea can also increase your chances of piles.

 Obesity, pregnancy heaving lifting, prolonged sitting and persistent coughing or vomiting can put pressure on the blood vessels around the anus, increasing your risk of piles.